SM 32x200 [2xM8] / N52 - magnetic roller

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Wide application in modern technologies – are utilized in hard drives, electric motors, medical devices or various technologically advanced devices.
+- Key role in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: